kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 #### Limitations

-- The `cnv-bridge` CNI supports mac-spoof-check through nftables, therefore the node must support nftables and have the `nft` binary deployed.
+- The `bridge` CNI supports mac-spoof-check through nftables, therefore the node must support nftables and have the `nft` binary deployed.